tbro-dev/Directory-Deployment-Manager/README.md

 # Ubuntu-Deployment-Manager
-This repository contains a shell script that facilitates the deployment of Dotnet Core applications on an Ubuntu server.
+This repository contains a shell script that facilitates the deployment of web application directories on an Ubuntu server.
 The script is designed to manage the promotion of applications from a staging environment to production, ensuring a smooth deployment process.

 ![Image of the ubuntu deployment manager command line user interface](./UDP.png)

 ## Features

-- **Staging to Production Deployment:** Easily promote your Dotnet Core applications from a staging environment to the production environment.
+- **Staging to Production Deployment:** Easily promote your web applications from a staging environment to the production environment.

 - **Backup and Rollback:** The script automatically creates backups of the production application before deploying a new version.
 This enables you to rollback to a previous version if needed.